Google Analytics Tools List: Top 39 Tools Recommended By GA4 Experts

 GoogleAnalyticsR by Mark Edmondson is an R library for working with Google Analytics data.
 R is a popular programming language used extensively for statistical computing.
 It’s a powerful tool for analysing and drawing insights from data.

 Mark Edmonson’s library makes it easier to combine R with Google Analytics data.
 That means you can more easily perform statistical analysis on the data and create visualisations from it.
-In turn, that aids better understanding of your customers, SEO strategy and business as a whole.
+In turn, that provides a better understanding of your customers, SEO strategy and business as a whole.
 If you want to learn more about using googleAnalyticsR, this article is a great resource.

-26 Best Google Analytics Tools (Chrome Extensions)
+26 Best GA Tools (Chrome Extensions)